PM Modi to chair NITI Aayog meet today; KCR, Mamata Banerjee to skip

 An official statement said the five-point agenda of the meeting includes aspirational districts programme, transforming agriculture and security-related issues with focus on Left-wing extremism districts.

-This would be the first meeting of the planning body after the BJP-led National Democratic Alliance formed a new government at the centre after a stellar win in the recently concluded Lok Sabha election.
+This would be the first meeting of the planning body after the Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) formed a new government at the centre after a stellar win in the recently concluded Lok Sabha election.

 Farm distress, drought and security concerns in Maoist-affected districts will be high on the agenda.